 The Butler Opera Center ranks among the top opera programs in the United States.
-Under the direction of Tamara Sanikidze, the program prepares emerging vocalists, vocal coaches and opera stage directors for careers in music.
+Under the direction of Tamar Sanikidze, the program prepares emerging vocalists, vocal coaches and opera stage directors for careers in music.
 Each year, while pursuing academic classes, graduate students participate in at least three fully-produced mainstage operas accompanied by a full orchestra.
 With a curriculum based in both the traditional operatic repertory and progressive contemporary works, the program attracts students and faculty from a diverse background.
 Enrollment for each degree is limited to ensure personalized, intensive performance and training opportunities for each student.

 The Story of the Butler Opera Center